Mercy Challenge: People of the Diocese are asked to complete 1,000,000 works of mercy

 In the last several months, we have witnessed the people of our diocese truly live out our priority to love as God loves and serve as Christ serves following the devastation left behind by Hurricanes Helene and Milton.
 Members of our parishes and students from our Catholic schools have participated in numerous works of mercy and stepped up to help their neighbors in need.
 But our call to serve others does not end with hurricane recovery.

-Parishes, schools, and diocesan services received a toolkit to assist in developing formational materials to help educate others on the seven Corporal Works of Mercy.
+Parishes, schools, and diocesan services received a toolkit to assist in developing formational materials to help educate others on the Corporal and Spiritual Works of Mercy.
 The toolkit also proves ideas on possible events for the community to participate in like, “days of mercy” or “mornings of mercy” in which parishioners can actively participate.
 The diocesan website provides common locations for each parish to engage their parishioners in these works and share the Good News of how

 we are meeting the challenge.

-To help learn more about the corporal works of mercy and to challenge their parishioners, parishes will delve deeper into the understanding of the corporal works of mercy (through homilies that correlate with the Sunday readings, parish and school websites, bulletin inserts, and social media).
+To help learn more about the works of mercy and to challenge their parishioners, parishes will delve deeper into the understanding of the corporal works of mercy (through homilies that correlate with the Sunday readings, parish and school websites, bulletin inserts, and social media).
 Parishes and schools will be invited to set a goal for their faith community so together the parishioners can participate in the joy of giving to those in need.

 The experience of mercy, whether we are the ones who give or those being helped, gives rise to joy.
 This is because mercy opens our hearts to the hope of new life.
 “Blessed be the God and Father of our Lord Jesus Christ, who according to His great mercy has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead” (1 Peter 1:3).

 And so, in this Holy Year of Hope, we ask God not just for hope for ourselves but to help us be instruments of His hope for others.
-As part of the celebrations around the Jubilee Year, through the Corporal Works of Mercy, we will make His mercy manifest in our communities.
+As part of the celebrations around the Jubilee Year, through the Works of Mercy, we will make His mercy manifest in our communities.

 “I was hungry and you gave me food, I was thirsty and you gave me drink, a stranger and you welcomed me, naked and you clothed me, ill and you cared for me, in prison and you visited me.”